Accountability Dashboard

 Reporting

-Updated through June 2024.
+Updated through December 2024.

 Contracting and expenditure data is updated two times a year.
 The data takes longer to receive and compile and may not be available until after the reported timeframe.
 The program will continue to share accountability reports and develop additional reporting metrics.